LINWEN607/congregate/runbooks/direct-transfer-migrations.md

 - For the list of group items migrated by Direct Transfer itself, refer to the [documentation here](https://docs.gitlab.com/ee/user/group/import/migrated_items.html#migrated-group-items)
 - For **some** items, which are **not** migrated by Direct Transfer, Congregate migrates them post (DT) import.
 Refer to the [features matrix](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/gitlab-migration-features-matrix.md) for a detailed list of items which Congregate migrates post-import.

-#### Known issue when migrating groups with the same name/path
+#### Known issue when migrating groups under the same name/path

-There is a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/519401) which prevents the import of groups which have the same name/path on the destination.
+For destination GitLab versions < 17.10 there is an [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/519401) which prevents the import of groups under the same name/path on the destination.

+Apart from upgrading to GitLab 17.10 workarounds would be to:

+- Rename the migrating group on source, or
-A current workaround would be to rename the top-level group on the destination, however, this would have to be agreed with the customer and planned ahead before starting migrations as changing the top-level group name midway between migration waves would cause other issues.
+- Rename the group migrating to on destination

+However, this would have to be agreed with the customer and planned ahead before starting migrations as changing a group name/path midway between migration waves could cause other issues.

 #### Moving multiple groups into a single top-level group on Gitlab.com